 History of MLPs

 Other oil and gas MLPs soon followed.
 As did real estate MLPs.
 And throughout the 1980s, more and more businesses became involved until there were cable TV MLPs, hotel MLPs, amusement park MLPs, and even the Boston Celtics became an MLP.
-Soon, the government began to notice (after all, it was losing out on taxes!), and Congress worried that every corporation, especially Exxon, would become an MLP.
+Soon, the government noticed (after all, it was losing out on taxes!), and Congress worried that every corporation, especially Exxon, would become an MLP.

 Congress passed the Tax Reform Act of 1986, and President Ronald Reagan signed it on the South Lawn of the White House.
-In addition to eliminating a number of other tax shelters, it defined the structure of the modern MLP.
-Section 7704 of the Revenue Act of 1987 limited which businesses could be MLPs, delineating that an MLP must earn at least 90% of its gross income from qualifying sources, which were strictly defined as the transportation, processing, storage, and production of natural resources and minerals.
+In addition to eliminating several other tax shelters, it defined the structure of the modern MLP.
+Section 7704 of the Revenue Act of 1987 limited which businesses could be MLPs, delineating that an MLP must earn at least 90% of its gross income from , which were strictly defined as the transportation, processing, storage, and production of natural resources and minerals.

-Any MLPs that had other kinds of income were allowed to remain MLPs, but in the past 30 years, most have gone private or converted to other structures.
-By the mid-1990s, many of the original oil and gas MLPs were unable to maintain their distributions and stopped trading, while most real estate MLPs converted to REITs.1
+Any MLPs that had other kinds of income could remain MLPs, but in the past 30 years, most have gone private or converted to other structures.

 With the turn of the millennium, MLPs began to own ships for the seaborne transportation of energy resources as well as the storage tanks and bobtail trucks necessary for propane distribution.
-Several coal companies also became MLPs, and in 2006, after a long hiatus, the E&P MLP returned.
+Several coal companies also became MLPs, and in 2006, after a long hiatus, the Upstream MLP returned (only to decline during the 2014-2015 commodity downturn).
 In 2012 and 2013, more non-traditional MLPs came to market.
-Now, there are refining and marketing, fertilizer, and frac sand MLPs.
+Now, there are refining, marketing, and frac sand MLPs.
+For a complete list of all energy MLPs, please see Alerian’s MLP Screener.

 The Pipeline Business, Explained

 The modern pipeline network in the United States had its roots in the outbreak of World War II.
 Before the war, the East Coast was the largest consumer of energy in the country.
-Refined products (such as gasoline, diesel, and jet fuel) were delivered from the Gulf Coast refineries via tankers, as was raw crude oil from the Middle East.
+Refined products (such as gasoline, diesel, and jet fuel) were delivered from the Gulf Coast refineries via tankers.
+Tankers also carried raw crude oil from the Middle East.
 However, once the US became involved in the war, German submarines began sinking these tankers.
-Together, the government and the petroleum industry invented and built pipelines that were able to cover long distances and transport large amounts of oil.
-This network subsequently fueled the economic boom that followed the war, and many of those original pipelines are still in service today.1
+Together, the government and the petroleum industry invented and built pipelines that could cover long distances and transport large amounts of oil.
+This network subsequently fueled the economic boom that followed the war, and many of those original pipelines are still in service today.

 The new technologies this time are horizontal drilling and hydraulic fracturing.
 Vertical drilling, which was used for decades, is essentially drilling straight into the ground, capturing a limited amount of resources.
 Horizontal drilling means that instead of drilling many vertical wells, only one vertical well is drilled and the drill bit makes a 90 degree turn and continues drilling horizontally, creating something similar to the letter L. Hydraulic fracturing takes place after the well is drilled and lined with protective casing.
 A mixture of water, sand, and a few chemicals is pumped into the well at very high pressure to break up delicate rock.
 (Think of a butterfinger candy bar, but instead of candy and air, there is rock and hydrocarbons.
 The mixture lets a driller open all those tiny pockets.)
 The water is removed, but the sand props open the cavities, allowing the hydrocarbons to continue to flow to the surface.